iagolemos1/thresholdmodeling/README.md

 ![](result_qq.png)

 ![](result_pp.png)

+Once it is possible to verifiy that the theoretical model describes very well the empirical observations, the next step it to use the main tool of the extreme values approach: extrapolation over the unit of the return period.

+## Return Value Analysis
+The first thing that must be defined is: what is the unit of the return period?
+In this example, the unit is days because the observations are **daily**, but in other applications, like corrosion engineering, the unit may be number of observations.

+Using the function ``return_value`` is possible to get two informations:
+* **1** : The return value for a given return period and;
+* **2** : The return value plot, that works very well for a model diagnostic.

 # Backgroud
 I am a mechanical engineering student in the Federal University of Uberlândia and this package was made in the Acoustics and Vibration Laboratory, in the School of Mechanical Engineering.